aalepere/djangowarehouse/README.md

 ```

 ## 2 Django
-When you clone the repository you would not require to do this; but to setup a new project and app please refer to the Django documentation or tutorial: https://docs.djangoproject.com/en/2.1/intro/tutorial01/
+When you clone the repository you would not require to do this; but to set up a new project and app please refer to the Django documentation or tutorial: https://docs.djangoproject.com/en/2.1/intro/tutorial01/

 Remember to run makemigrations and migrate to initiate the database
 ```shell